+The Uniform Shop has a limited range of second hand old uniform items on consignment and no longer accept these items.
 The school also supports the 'KWS Community buy/ sell/giveaway school related items' Facebook page as a forum for sourcing second hand uniform items from the school community.